jmandel/testing-ghpages/tutorials/build-smart-ap.md.md

 This will open a SMART app iframe pointing to localhost:8000, which is where your app should be running.
-If you need an app with a different hostname (say, my_internal_server.net), just e-mail joshua dot mandel at childrens.harvard.edu with a manifest file and we'll set you up!
+If you need an app with a different hostname (say, my_internal_server.net), just e-mail joshua dot mandel at childrens.harvard.edu with a [<a href="http://wiki.chip.org/smart-project/index.php/Developers_Documentation:_Packaging_Applications_via_SMART_Manifest" title="Developers Documentation: Packaging Applications via SMART Manifest"> manifest file</a>] and we'll set you up!

 ##SMART Connect